 Leisure and entertainment:

 While it’s important to take a break from your studies and enjoy yourself, you should always look for ways to do this at little or no cost.
 Don’t forget about other expenses too, such as pet-related costs (veterinary visits, vaccines, food and accessories), music downloads, movies, sporting events and dining out.
 You should also consider travel in this section, including the cost of any airfare, car rentals, gas, hotel or meals while on vacation.
 If you go home between terms, remember to budget for the cost of this travel.

 Set financial goals

 Setting goals will help you stay focused on controlling your spending and give you a sense of security and optimism about the future.
-Write them out and put them somewhere you can see them every day to help you stay focused on the reward at the end.
+Write them out and put them where you can see them every day to help you stay focused on the reward at the end.

 - “I will not incur more than X amount of debt per term.”

 - “I will contribute X amount towards my loan by the day of my last exam.”